Declaration of Major Form - Online Request -- You MUST log into Google docs with your NinerNet account. You should get this login screen:

 3. What is my Biology GPA?

 While Banner displays your overall GPA in your transcript, it does not currently display your Biology GPA.
-You must calculate this by hand.
+You must calculate this on your own (use the UNCC GPA calculator online).
 You must include every biology class you have taken.
 If you have repeated a course, you must include both grades in the calculation.
 If you elected to utilize the grade replacement policy for a course, the lower of the 2 grades will not be included in the GPA calculation.

 4. How do I find out if I have enough credits/all classes required to graduate?

-Print out a copy of our degree checklist (either B.S. or B.A.) and your transcript from Banner.
+Print out a copy of our degree checklist (either B.S. or B.A.) and your CAPP degree audit from Banner.
 Simply check off the classes you have completed and this will leave you with the remaining courses you need to take.
 Please do not ask your advisors to do this for you.
 If you have done this and still have questions, we will be glad to answer them.

 5. How many times can I take a class?